iotaledger/iota.js/documentation/docs/tutorials/native-token-transactions/05-melt-native-tokens.md

 };
 ```

-## Submit block
+## Submit the blockB

-And finally you submit the block.
-After the block is confirmed if you query your Alias Address through the Explorer you will find the new Alias Output with the updated state.
+And finally, you can submit the block.
+After the block is confirmed, you can query the [Shimmer Explorer](https://explorer.shimmer.network/) for your Alias Address and find the new Alias Output with the updated state.

 ```typescript
 const block: IBlock = {